Laplacian paths in complex networks: information core emerges from entropic transitions: Results

 Figure \ref{Connectome}(a) shows the $P(\rho')$ distribution as a function of $\rho'$ for the weighted HC and different values of $\tau$.
-By examining the maximum $\rho'$ value for different resolution times of the network, it follows that: (i) at short times, no paths are connecting any couple of nodes (i.e., $\rho'_i<1$, $i=1,..., N$) beyond the diagonal and (ii) for large times all values converge to $\rho'=1$, i.e., all the possible paths allow to integrate information between any couple of nodes.
-In turn, setting neither too big nor too small times enable us to explore the most likely paths of information flow through the network structure (i.e., those with $\rho' \geq 1$).
+By examining $P(\rho')$ for different resolution times of the network, we can conclude that: (i) at short times, no paths are connecting any couple of nodes (i.e., $\rho'_{ij}<1$, $\forall i \neq j$) and (ii) for large times all values converge to $\rho'=1$, i.e., all the possible paths allow to integrate information between any couple of nodes.
+In turn, setting neither too big nor too small times enable us to explore the most likely paths of information flow pervading the network structure (i.e., those with $\rho' \geq 1$).
 Figure \ref{Connectome}(b) summarizes the Laplacian spectrum of the $\zeta$ matrix, for different values of $\tau$.
-It evolves from a $P(\lambda)=\delta(1/N)$ Dirac delta probability distribution at time $\tau=0$ (from direct application of Eq.(\ref{EvolMat})) to a progressive convergence to $\lambda_{1}=1$ and $\lambda_i=0$ for $i=2,...,N$, at time $\tau\to\infty$, where $\lambda_1$ correspond to the maximum system's eigenvalue.
-Figure \ref{Connectome}(c) shows the information integration matrix for different diffusion times (equivalent to a defocusing process, in our case) together with the network giant connected component (other networks are shown in Supplementary Videos \cite{SI}).
+It evolves from a Dirac delta probability distribution, $P(\lambda)=\delta(1/N)$, at time $\tau=0$ (from direct application of Eq.(\ref{EvolMat})) to a progressive convergence to $\lambda_{1}=1$ and $\lambda_i=0$ for $i=2,...,N$, at time $\tau\to\infty$, where $\lambda_1$ correspond to the maximum system's eigenvalue.
+We also measure the fraction of nodes which are in the giant component, i.e., $GC=\nicefrac{N_{GC}}{N}$.
+As shown in Fig. \ref{Connectome}(b) the C peak at short times signs the emergence of a non-vanishing giant component percolating troughout the network.
+Finally, figure \ref{Connectome}(c) shows the information integration matrix for different diffusion times (evidencing the diffusion mechanism on the different network scales) together with the network giant connected component (for further examples see also Supplementary Videos \cite{SI}).
 Also, the singular set of connected nodes emerging from the sharp $C$ criteria, i.e., the information core of the network, is shown in Figure \ref{Connectome}(d)-(g) for different network structures.